There are at least two levels of academic advising related to the college: University-related advising and college

 UMass Boston Film Series

-The five movies being shown this fall represent a mix of independent film gems.
+The eight movies being shown this fall represent a mix of independent film gems.
 Each film will be followed by a Q&A with the filmmakers.
 Read More

 Have you been admitted as an undergraduate to UMass Boston?
 Be sure to join us for Beacon Beginnings this summer.
 Read More